mariodavid/insurance-observability/README.md

 * Backend integrations: Loki, Prometheus, Tempo, Jaeger, Zipkin, and others
 * Using OpenTelemetry Java Agent for zero-code instrumentation

+### Observability Stack

+In this example we use the Grafana Stack for observability, which includes:

+- Loki for log aggregation
+- Prometheus for metrics collection
+- Tempo for distributed tracing

+Grafana provides a unified dashboard to visualize logs, metrics, and traces, enabling efficient monitoring and troubleshooting.

+This observability stack is just an example.
+By using the OpenTelemetry Collector, we gain the flexibility to send telemetry data to any backend that supports the OTLP protocol, including services like Datadog, Splunk, Honeycomb, and many others.
+See also: https://opentelemetry.io/ecosystem/vendors/.

+#### Open Telemetry Collector

+All telemetry data flows through the OpenTelemetry Collector, which acts as an intermediary between applications and the backend observability systems.

+- Logs from applications are sent to Loki.
+- Metrics are collected using Prometheus.
+- Traces are processed and stored in Tempo.

+Alternatively, applications can send telemetry data directly to the observability backend without using the OpenTelemetry Collector, depending on the specific requirements and infrastructure.

 ### Getting Started

 #### Prerequisites